gimlet-io/gimlet-documentation/src/pages/docs/setting-up-dns-and-https.md

 ## Setting up an Nginx ingress controller

-In this section you are going to install an Nginx server that will be accessible on a publicly accessible IP address.
+In this section you are going to install Nginx that will be accessible on a publicly accessible IP address.

 This Nginx will be the reverse proxy that will route traffic to your application based on the host name.